The Enduring Myth of the Buddha: New Book Release

 Delving deep into consciousness in my new book

-But, trust me, this book is easier reading than it looks!
+Although we are quiet complex people, this book is easier reading than it looks!

 In Consciousness, I discuss all sorts of ideas of what consciousness is, according to the experts who ironically really do not know very much outside of their own guesses and iffy conclusions, whether they are scientists or self-proclaimed New Age experts.
 If you are alive, you are experiencing consciousness.